phetsims/phet-info/doc/tier-1-description-quickstart-guide.md

 find a component where these options do not work as expected, please create an issue in the component repository.

 ### accessibleName

-Each interactive component needs to have an `accessibleName`, which is how screen readers identify the UI element.
+Each interactive component should have an `accessibleName`, which is how screen readers identify the UI element.
 For common code components
 (e.g., buttons, checkboxes, sliders), you can set `accessibleName` as an option or via setters:

 ```ts